 Foreign investors, mostly governments, hold more than 40 percent of the total.
 By far the two largest holders of Treasurys are China and Japan, which each have more than $1 trillion.
 For most of the last decade, China has been the largest creditor of the United States.
-Apart from China and Japan, no other country holds more than $500 billion.
+Apart from China, Japan, and the UK, no other country holds more than $500 billion.

-In response to the coronavirus pandemic, the Federal Reserve has dramatically increased its purchases of U.S. debt, buying in days what it used to buy in a month, and the central bank committed to essentially unlimited bond buying.
+In response to the pandemic, the Federal Reserve dramatically increased its purchases of U.S. debt, buying in days what it used to buy in a month, and the central bank committed to essentially unlimited bond buying.
 Since March 2020, the Fed’s balance sheet has almost doubled to $8 trillion, renewing concerns among economists about the Fed’s independence.
 (It recently signaled plans to end this extraordinary support.)

 How much does rising U.S. debt matter?

 The massive borrowing due to the pandemic, along with Biden’s big spending plans, has renewed debate over the peril posed by the national debt.
 Some economists fear that the United States will become stuck in a “debt trap,” with high debt tamping down growth, which itself leads to more debt.
 Others, including those who subscribe to the so-called modern monetary theory, say the country can afford to print more money.